Follow these 4 steps to start your financial aid application. The priority application timeline is 8-weeks prior to beginning courses.

 During the application process, you may be presented with the opportunity to import your Federal Tax Return information directly from the I.R.S.
 We encourage you to use this functionality since it will improve the accuracy of your data and may help to reduce the amount of additional information you will need to submit.

-The FAFSA can be completed by going to: www.fafsa.ed.gov.
+The FAFSA can be completed by going to the FAFSA Link.
 Be sure to complete the FAFSA that corresponds to your anticipated enrollment.

 To view a helpful video on creating an FSA ID, click on this link: How to Create an FSA ID.

 Be sure to electronically sign the application with your FSA ID.
 Failure to do so will create delays in the processing of your financial aid.

 If you don’t already have a FSA ID, you can create one here.

 If you have a prior FSA PIN, you can link your old PIN to your new FSA ID and this will expedite the authentication process.